Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 "Our ship's doctor now has a fever and we are organising a back-up volunteer medic", the latest update from Aurora Expeditions said yesterday.

-The letter sent to passengers and their families at 11am New Zealand time said there had been three new cases of fever in the 24 hours prior and all three were crew members.
+The letter sent to passengers and their families at 11am New Zealand time said there had been three new cases of fever in the 24 hours prior - all crew members.

 "In the last hour or so we have formally escalated our request to the Uruguayan Ministry of Health to allow us to bring the Greg Mortimer dockside and to urgently map a path to get you on the path to disembarkation and back to your home countries.